Have you heard the Rule of three? This basic principle states that you can survive for:

 Let’s talk water

-This is why current recommendations from the American Red Cross Cascades Region, the Oregon Office of Emergency Management, and the Washington Emergency Management Division ask that each home store 14 gallons of water per person.
+The long wait for assistance is why current recommendations from the American Red Cross Cascades Region, the Oregon Department of Emergency Management, and the Washington Emergency Management Division ask that each home store 14 gallons of water per person.
 Don’t forget to plan on storing water for pets!
 To name a few others, the Central U.S. Earthquake Consortium, the City of Salem, and Oregon’s Lane County also have fabulous 2-weeks-ready planning guides and challenges to help get you ready.

 2 weeks is a great start, but if you can store water for 3 weeks or longer, that’s awesome!!
 Remember, once you run out, you’ll need to travel (roads may be impassable by car) to water distribution locations (which may be hard to find initially with communication systems down).
 You’ll need to stand in line for water and carry it back.
 Neighbors and loved ones may need water early on too.